immortals-ume/auth-app/Readme.md

 ### 3. OTP Service (Mobile/Email)

+- implemented in a separate service called OTP Service (GITHUB LINK TO BE ADDED)
 - One-time password (OTP) generation and validation for enhanced security.
 - Support for SMS and email OTP delivery.